S.O.L.L. Is You

 A tool can make the work faster.
 It cannot decide what the work is for.

 The danger is not using AI.
-The danger is handing over your taste, ethics, voice, purpose, and final judgment because the machine moved faster than your thinking.
+The danger is handing over your taste, ethics, voice, purpose, legal responsibility, and final judgment because the machine moved faster than your thinking.

 Teaching Block 01

-AI can assist with drafts, outlines, titles, summaries, research organization, and idea testing.
+AI can assist with drafts, outlines, titles, summaries, research organization, formatting checks, option testing, and early idea development.

 Teaching Block 02